typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 If more instances are required, scale the application to the desired total and ensure that all of the instances are healthy before proceeding.

+### Executor Port Reservation

+Upon startup ConductR will launch its agent process on each of the Mesos slave nodes.
+ConductR Agent process will reserve port `2552` for Akka remoting and port range `10000-10999` for exposing endpoints of the bundle deployed within ConductR.

 ## Installing a Proxy

 _Perform each step in this section on all public nodes.
 For full resilience a proxy should be installed for each public node machine.
 The public node machines are machines assigned with `slave_public` role._